This post contains affiliate links.

 Simple Steps for Beginners:

-- Close your eyes and take a few deep breaths.
+- Close your eyes and breathe deeply a few times.

-- If your mind wanders, gently bring your focus back to your breath.
+- If your mind drifts, gently bring it back to your breath.

 Tips for Effective Meditation:

-- Be consistent and make it a daily habit.
+- Make it a daily habit.

 Recommended Duration and Frequency:

-- Start with 5-10 minutes daily and gradually increase to 20-30 minutes.
+- Begin with 5-10 minutes daily, then aim for 20-30 minutes.

 Prayer and Mental Health